PigeonCoding/build_odin/README.md

 run
 ```
 $ mkdir out
-$ odin run example
+$ odin run ./example/out
 ```

 ## how to use
 - create a new directory (build for example)
 - add build.odin in that directory
-- add a main and configure your builder
+- add a new .odin file with a main and configure your builder [example](https://github.com/PigeonCoding/veilcode)
 - run `odin run 'your directory'`

 ## available functions